 Davis/ Bacon & Prevailing wage

-Davis/ Bacon is the law on federal and state construction projects for all pubic work.
+Davis/ Bacon is the law on federal and state construction projects for all public work.
 Agencies awarding public works contracts include state agencies, counties, municipalities and all political subdivisions of the state, including schools, universities and ports.
 Prevailing Wages are established by each county based on wage surveys submitted by scope of work.
 Those wage determinations are enforceable by law.
 Prevailing Wage laws are an attempt to benefit local tax payers, contractors and workforce.
 However, unscrupulous contractors avoid payment of the correct prevailed construction rates and should be prosecuted and denied access to public works.

 Apprenticeship Utilization is a priority for training Carpenters for the future.
 Replacing the retiring skilled members is vital to our survival.
 To fill the skills gap involves the enforcement of apprenticeship utilization requirements on public projects.
 Apprenticeship utilization laws should be enforced and project hours reported.
 The immediate returns on investments are collected construction tax revenues, efficient and transparent use of tax payer dollars and individuals with living wage careers.